 Kickfurther

-I put over $35,000 into Kickfurther co-ops last year.
-The average profit was around 9% and a few companies paid back early.
-Once my final payout comes through in May, I’ll do a more detailed post about how much I invested, total profits, and which rewards currencies I earned.
+I invested over $35,000 in Kickfurther co-ops last year.
+The average profit was around 9%, and a few companies paid back early.
+Once my final payout comes through in May, I’ll write a more detailed post about my investment, total profits, and earned rewards currencies.

 Kickfurther has been good so far, though I did lose about $360 on a Nephews co-op two years ago.
 So far I’m coming out ahead (knock on wood), so stay tuned for that detailed post.